 Whether it is a child’s first choir concert or a senior’s last high school football game, feelings of nervousness and excitement fill the air.
 Kids are anxious to show their stuff and often love being cheered on by their parents from the audience or stands.
-While children feel an array of emotions during these events, divorced parents may understandably be in the same boat, but for much different reasons.
+While children feel an array of emotions during these events, divorced parents may understandably be in the same boat, but for many different reasons.

 These kinds of events often force exes to join together in order to support their child.
 This can obviously be difficult if the parents are on good terms, not to mention if they are prone to fighting.
 But if parents remember that they are there for the sake of their child, it can go a long way toward staying civil.